josephreisinger/dist_lda/README.md

 * Support for sharded data files instead of single massive ones

 ## BUGS
-* If individual processes die and restart, you'll get duplicate zombie words in the global state; fixing this would require significant re-architecting and would probably be too slow
+* If individual processes die and restart, you'll get duplicate zombie words in the global state; fixing this would require some non trivial architectural work, and doesnt seem justified given the impact on the model.

 ## Contact